-A vasectomy is considered a permanent and very effective (99.85 percent) method of birth control.
-Dr. Stephen Lukasewycz, who is a urologist at the HealthPartners Specialty Center and Regions Hospital, answers the frequently asked questions about vasectomies.
+One major pro of a vasectomy is that it’s considered a permanent and very effective (99.85 percent) method of birth control.
+Dr. Stephen Lukasewycz, who is a urologist with HealthPartners and Regions Hospital answers the frequently asked questions about vasectomies.

 What does the procedure involve?

 A vasectomy is a very simple office procedure in which the vas deferens (small tubes that transport sperm from the testicle out into the world) are disrupted.
 During the procedure, a small segment of the vas is removed and then the remainder is “sealed.”

 The procedure takes about 15 to 30 minutes and can be done at a clinic.

 During the procedure, numbing medication is used to decrease discomfort.
 Most patients describe a slight ache but no sharp pain.
 Sometimes we prescribe medications to help you relax prior to the procedure.
 Of course, in that case, you will not be able to drive yourself to or from your appointment.

 Immediately after the procedure, most patients are quite comfortable.
 However, we recommend simply going home and resting.
 Often patients use an ice pack to decrease pain and swelling immediately after the procedure.

 For the first couple of days, doctors recommend resting quietly at home.
 You can slowly increase your activity over the first week, but don’t engage in intense workouts or heavy lifting for two weeks.